Growth Opportunities from Sustainable Products and Solutions

 - Read more about the committees in the Corporate Governance Report.

 While business units remain responsible for developing new business opportunities, GIS provides service and support on best-in-class innovation approaches and emerging technologies and systematically evaluates the sustainability profile of innovation projects.

-Clariant engagement in the public policy dialog
+Clariant engagement in the public policy dialogue

 Public policies are increasingly driven by sustainability imperatives, as is the case under the Green Deal program at the EU level and in other important economies on the global stage.

-As a responsible corporate actor, Clariant aims to ensure an open and transparent dialog with policymakers, business associations, as well as NGOs, in a number of strategic policy areas, including sustainable chemistry; climate change and the energy transition; clean mobility; the bio-economy; and the circular economy.
+As a responsible corporate actor, Clariant aims to ensure an open and transparent dialogue with policymakers, business associations, as well as NGOs, in a number of strategic policy areas, including sustainable chemistry; climate change and the energy transition; clean mobility; the bio-economy; and the circular economy.

 Acknowledging the urgency of accelerating the transition to a safer, low-carbon, and more circular economy, Clariant supports ambitious, science-based policies.
 Clariant is actively contributing to address regulatory and societal expectations by bringing forward innovative and sustainable solutions.
 It is therefore key that such solutions are supported and valorized under adequate policy frameworks.

-Growing demand for sustainability solutions
+Growing demand for sustainability products and solutions

 Clariant’s customers face challenges surrounding climate change, plastic waste, and overall circular economy needs.
 Clariant’s sustainable products help them to achieve their sustainability targets, decrease their environmental footprint, and comply with existing and anticipated policies and regulations.

-Sustainable growth policy
+Sustainable growth strategy